gabitoesmiapodo/boxindanga/README.md

 ## Running locally / Development

 >**Note:** I implemented this in a few weeks, with zero planning or really thinking too much about what I had to do.
 I haven't touched anything related to game programming in maybe 20 years...
 The code is the spaghettiest of spaghetti code, so modify it at your own risk.
 I tried to make this as small as possible, so no graphics, no sounds, no nothing.
 Everything's in the code, as it would be in the original game (it's like 10x the original ROM's size, though...)
+Anyways, no Unity, no Godot, no Phaser, no nothing.
+Just plain old ~~JavaScript~~ Typescript and HTML.

 ### Clone the repository